1391819/MA-seek/README.md

 - [x]  Train the agents and perform hyperparameter optimisation
 - [x]  Evaluate and analyse the performance of the agents
 - [x]  Identify design flaws in the environment
-- [ ]  Consider future work and potential improvements:
+- [ ]  Consider future work and potential improvements
     - [ ]  fix environment problems discussed in the *Evaluation section*
     - [ ]  further increase the training time and analyse new results
     - [ ]  improve project scalability (i.e., number of agents, grid size)
     - [ ]  implement a prioritised experience replay